-He is still involved in continuing research and emerging trends of therapy (such as internet addiction, anxiety disorders and internet gaming addiction); he presents findings nationally and internationally.
-He is also an educator to graduate and doctorate students who are pursuing their goal of becoming licensed psychologists themselves (e.g., he is still teaching at Sigmund Freud University in Vienna, Austria).
+Dr. Mario Lehenbauer-Baum is still involved in continuing research and emerging trends of psychology (such as internet addiction, anxiety disorders and internet gaming addiction); he presented findings nationally and internationally.
+He is also still an educator for graduate and doctorate students who are pursuing their goal of becoming licensed psychologists themselves (e.g., he is still teaching at Sigmund Freud University in Vienna, Austria).

-Thrive in Life Counseling and Therapy LLC offers consulting in English and German in the following areas:
+Dr. Mario Lehenbauer-Baum offers consulting services in English and German in the following areas:

-- Data presentation (depending on the audience, we are familiar developing presentations and one-pagers for scientific as well as non-scientific audiences)
+- Data presentation (depending on the audience, Dr. Baum is familiar with creating reports and presentations tailored to certain scientific and non-scientific audiences)

-In his research and consulting work, Dr. Mario Lehenbauer-Baum is able to provide expertise on clinical psychology and how to incorporate new technology into clinical psychology to foster mental health.
-Please find a few examples of prior research and consulting work below.
+Dr. Mario Lehenbauer-Baum is able to provide unique expertise on combining psychology and new technology.
+Please find a few examples of prior research and consulting work below:

 Video games for health

 Almost 75% of adolescents and young adults spend their time online and/or playing games on mobile devices and game consoles.
 Dr. Mario Lehenbauer-Baum sees this as a useful benefit to use psychological interventions in games and apps via internet.

 In his consulting work he also focused on digital games and apps.
 As a psychologist and avid gamer, he is able to provide expertise and knowledge about psychological interventions, and how to include them in games.

 Dr. Mario Lehenbauer-Baum was one of the founding members of the Virtual Reality Laboratory at the University of Vienna, an inter-departmental cooperation with Univ.-Prof. Dr. Helmut Hlavacs from the department of entertainment computing/faculty of computer science.
 Starting 2008, one of the first scenarios he developed was a virtual auditorium for the treatment of social fears.